 Accessing the Dask Dashboard

-If you are running Dask locally on a Jupyter server, rather than on a full Saturn Cloud Dask cluster, you can directly preview it.
-Once you have created a local
+If you are running Dask locally within a Jupyter server, rather than on an attached Dask cluster, the instructions are different.

 Details of the Dask Dashboard Components